Ifeanyi Chudy Momah: Professional experience

-In 2013, He was invited to work with a subsidy reinvestment program (Sure-P) as the assistant director of legal affairs and the personal legal assistant to the formal Executive Secretary of SURE-P Nze Akachukwu Nwankpo.
-Through this medium he was able to help people especially the youths of Ihiala LGA have access to the loan facilities provided by the then federal government and also employment opportunities presented by this program.
+In 2013, Momah was invited to work with a subsidy reinvestment program (Sure-P) as the assistant director of legal affairs and the personal legal assistant to the formal Executive Secretary of SURE-P Nze Akachukwu Nwankpo.
+In this position, he was able to help people, especially the youths of Ihiala LGA, have access to the loan facilities and employment opportunities presented by this program.

 Politics

-He has since pursued a career in politics contesting for the state house of assembly elections in 2011 which he lost.
-He contested again in 2015 this time for the House of Representatives but lost again, a loss he blames on election rigging and violence.

-He went on to serve the Governor Willie Obiano as a senior special adviser on political matters before contesting again in the 2019 general elections where he won.
+Momah ran for the State House of Assembly in 2011 and lost.
+He contested again in 2015, this time for the House of Representatives and lost again.
+He blames this loss on election rigging and violence.
+He went on to serve the Governor Willie Obiano as a senior special adviser on political matters.
+Momah ran again for the House of Representatives in 2019 and won.

-As an elected member of the Federal House of Representatives, His political party APGA has about 10 members out of the 360 members making them a minority but this hasn't stopped him from making his voice heard and being influential in the House, He showed full support for the current speaker Femi Gbajabiamila during the elections for the seat of the speaker.
+Momah’s political party (All Progressives Grand Alliance) has about 10 members out of the 360 members in the House.
+He showed full support for the current speaker Femi Gbajabiamila during the elections for the seat of the speaker.

-He has spoken on the need to curb the armed banditry in Zamfara, a northern state of Nigeria.
+Momah has spoken on the need to curb the armed banditry in Zamfara, a northern state of Nigeria.

 He is not in support of the controversial social media bill and has stated that the youth have to use social media responsibly adding that there are already existing laws and would only result in a repeat of regulations.
 He has also called for the investigation of $396.33 million spent on three refineries in four years as the refineries are still performing below six percent of their capacity.